Civilians Flee As Iraqi Army Battles Remaining ISIS Fighters In Mosul

 Shaking his head, he said they had experienced terrible hardship under the militants.
 Government salaries and supply routes were cut off and food had become scarce.

-Then, five months ago, ISIS forced them out of their homes on the edge of the city and moved them into a vegetable market further inside the city: a tactic that provided the militants with human shields.
+Then, five months ago, ISIS forced them out of their homes on the edge of the city and moved them into a vegetable market farther inside the city: a tactic that provided the militants with human shields.

 "We ate flour mixed with dirty water," said Amsha Mohammad, his mother.
 Her face contorted with disgust.
 "It made us sick."